SchoolOfCode/bc17-w5d5-learning-audit-SuperFlyz81/README.md

 ## Ratings system - Red, Amber, Green

-🔴 Red - Topics that I have an incomplete understanding of.
+🔴 Red - Topics in which I have an incomplete understanding or gap in my knowledge.
 🟠 Amber - Topics that I have a reasonable understanding of, but would like to research further.
-🟢 Green - Topics that I have a reasonable understanding/working knowledge of.
+🟢 Green - Topics in which I have a reasonable understanding and working knowledge.

 ## Learning topics confidence evaluation